yuruki/fuse-autoscale/README.md

 Fuse-autoscaler uses the following parameters in io.fabric8.autoscale PID:

 * **pollTime (long: 15000)**: The number of milliseconds between polls to check if the system still has its requirements satisfied.
-* **autoscalerGroupId ("default")**: The group ID for this autoscaler.
+* **autoscalerGroupId ("default")**: (NOT TESTED YET) The group ID for this autoscaler.
 You can run multiple autoscalers concurrently as long as they have unique group IDs.
 If you do, take care that the profilePatterns don't overlap or things might get crazy.
 * **scaleContainers (bool: true)**: Allow autoscaler to create, start and remove containers.
 * **profilePattern (regex: `^.*-auto`)**: Only matching profile names are considered for autoscaling.
 * **containerPattern (regex: `^auto.*`)**: Only matching containers are used for profile assignment autoscaling.